Package 'cards'

 (tidy-select)

-columns to tabulate by/stratify by for tabulation.
+columns to use for grouping or stratifying the table output.
 Arguments are similar, but with an important distinction:

 by: results are tabulated by all combinations of the columns specified, including unobserved combinations and unobserved factor levels.